REMEMBER to COMMIT to the SUMMER FERTILIZER BAN.

 Living the BLUE LIFEstyle is easy, effective and often less expensive.
 Catch the wave and Take the BLUE LIFE PLEDGE Today!

 Minimize pesticides and use the proper fertilizer for your soil and plants.
-The well informed people at Brevard County Agriculture Extension can help!
-Call 321-633-1702 or click here to visit their website.
-For a small fee, you can have your soil tested to determine exactly what your lawn and garden need to thrive.
+Contact Brevard County Agriculture Extension st 321-633-1702 for help or Click Here to visit their website.
+For a small fee, have your soil tested to determine exactly what your lawn and garden needs to thrive.
 This BLUE LIFEstyle saves you money and promotes a healthy marine environment.

 Nitrogen encourages foliage growth, and SLOW RELEASE is the way to go!
 This gives your plant smaller feedings more frequently Here are some trade words that identify SLOW RELEASE Nitrogen fertilizer: Timed-Release, Slow Release, Controlled Release, Nitroform, Ureaform (UF), Water Insoluble Nitrogen, Isobutylidene Diurea (IBDU), Sulfer-, Polymer-, Platic- or Resin-Coated Urea.